-It is the moth larvae which destroy our favourite clothes, while adult moths have an appetite for flower nectar, not sweaters.
+It is the moth larvae that destroy our favourite clothes, while adult moths have an appetite for flower nectar, not sweaters.

 What type of moths would plague you in the UK?

-The following types of moth all seek to destroy everything you hold dear while crazily laughing in tiny voices, like the monsters they are.
+The following types of moths all seek to destroy everything you hold dear while crazily laughing in tiny voices, like the monsters they are.

-Because the larvae of the clothes moth are so small, it is likely that you won’t notice their presence until it’s too late.
+Because the larvae of the clothes moth are so small, likely, you won’t notice their presence until it’s too late.
 Moth larvae are equal opportunity destroyers of clothing.
 As long as there is an item made from natural fibres, they don’t care if it is in a chest of drawers or a wardrobe.

 You are quite likely to find them scuttling menacingly across the floor as they prefer walking to flying, despite having functional wings.
 To be fair, these are tactics straight out of ninja movies.